dialogic-godot/documentation/documentation/saving-and-loading.md

 ### 1.3 Global data

-The simple approach to store your game data slot-indepently is to use the `Dialogic.Settings` subsystem.\
+The simple approach to store your game data slot-independently is to use the `Dialogic.Settings` subsystem.\
 You can directly store the information on it:
 ```gdscript
 Dialogic.Settings.text_speed = 0.05